 If you have any other good tips for finding inspiration that work well for you, I’d love to hear them in the comments below.

-Sign up to my emails for my new monthly newsletter which will include topical inspiration, product reviews and behind-the-scene updates.
+Sign up to my emails for my new weekly newsletter which will include topical inspiration, tips and tutorials to support your creativity and behind-the-scene updates.

 As I launch this blog, I am working hard on my website and content to make sure it offers you tonnes of value for your creativity – from inspiration and motivation to tips and knowledge!
 So have a look around and keep checking back over the next few months as it evolves 🙂